samuelgjekic/svea-downloads-wp-plugin/README.md

     return $data['downloaded'] ??
 0;
 }
 ```
 Note: `api.wordpress.org/stats/plugin/1.0/downloads.php?slug=[svea-checkout-for-woocommerce]` can be used to retrieve daily statistics.
+However this is not implemented.
 #### `set_cache_interval(int $seconds): void`